pirovc/genome_updater/README.md

 ## Parameters:

-	genome_updater v0.2.0 by Vitor C. Piro (vitorpiro@gmail.com, http://github.com/pirovc)
+	genome_updater v0.2.2 by Vitor C. Piro http://github.com/pirovc

 	 -g Organism group (one or more comma-separated entries) [archaea, bacteria, fungi, human (also contained in vertebrate_mammalian), invertebrate, metagenomes (genbank), other (synthetic genomes - only genbank), plant, protozoa, vertebrate_mammalian, vertebrate_other, viral (only refseq)].
 Example: archaea,bacteria or Species level taxids (one or more comma-separated entries).
 Example: species:622,562 or Any level taxids - lineage will be generated (one or more comma-separated entries).
 Example: taxids:620,649776

 	 -d Database [genbank, refseq]
 		Default: refseq
 	 -c RefSeq Category [all, reference genome, representative genome, na]
 		Default: all
 	 -l Assembly level [all, Complete Genome, Chromosome, Scaffold, Contig]
 		Default: all
 	 -f File formats [genomic.fna.gz,assembly_report.txt, ... - check ftp://ftp.ncbi.nlm.nih.gov/genomes/all/README.txt for all file formats]
 		Default: assembly_report.txt

-	 -k Do not perform any new download or update - just checks for sequences and changes -i Fix failed downloads or any incomplete data from a previous run, keep current version -x Allow the deletion of extra files if some are found in the repository folder
+	 -k Dry-run, no data is downloaded or updated - just checks for available sequences and changes -i Fix failed downloads or any incomplete data from a previous run, keep current version -x Allow the deletion of extra files if some are found in the repository folder